-This is where a property called surface tension comes into play.
+We can surface tension definition can be stated as the phenomenon that occurs when the surface of a liquid is in contact with another phase (it can be a liquid as well).
 It is the tendency of liquids to acquire the least surface area possible.
-So what is surface tension?
-It is a phenomenon that occurs when the surface of a liquid is in contact with another phase (it can be a liquid as well).
 The surface of the liquid behaves like an elastic sheet.

-Water at 100∘C has a surface tension value of 0.059 N/m
+- The surface tension of water at 100∘C has a surface tension value of 0.059 N/m

 If there is a small leaf or a paper clip placed on the surface of a glass of water, what causes it to float over it?
 The downward force of the body is balanced by the surface tension.

 Surface tension formula can be mathematically expressed as:

 F is the force per unit length